bytestostring/nkn.ovh/API.md

 ```
 ______

-The server responds to incoming API requests in the format of JSON and has the following structure:
+The server responds to incoming API requests in the format of JSON and has the following structures:

-Golang structure view:
+Golang structure:
 ```go
 type WSReply struct {
 	Method string `json:"Method"`